quorten/quorten-blog1/_posts/2019-12-27-rpi4-desktop-pc.md

   20191231/https://raspberrypi.stackexchange.com/questions/104181/colored-emojis-in-chromium
   20191231/https://www.omgubuntu.co.uk/2016/08/enable-color-emoji-linux-google-chrome-noto
   20191231/https://eosrei.github.io/emojione-color-font/full-demo.html

+  Nowadays, there is a debian package for this: `sudo apt-get install fonts-noto-color-emoji`.

 The PDF viewer included in Raspbian, `qpdfview`, doesn't have support for selecting text?
 Install the better PDF viewer Atril from MATE,